Sikander-SD/GoogleColabNotes/README.md

-# GoogleColabNotes
+# Python notes
-Some Useful notes for google-colab-notebook.
+Some Useful notes for python in google-colab-notebook.